gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 ![timeline](/timeline.jpg)

-*The timeline panel allows the edition of ranges, i.e., when is a node or layer active.*
+*The timeline panel allows the edition of ranges, i.e., when is a node or layer active or not.*

 </div>